 Unaccompanied Minors Crisis Has Receded from Headlines But Major Issues Remain

-This article in MPI's online journal, the Migration Information Source, explores the challenges that remain concerning the fate of tens of thousands of newly arrived children and families now residing in the United States pending immigration court hearings, even as Central American child migrant flows have returned to their precrisis level.
+This article in MPI's online journal explores the challenges that remain concerning the fate of tens of thousands of newly arrived children and families now residing in the United States pending immigration court hearings, even as Central American child migrant flows have returned to their precrisis level.
 Meanwhile, Congress has declined to authorize new funding to address the situation.

 The Stalemate over Unaccompanied Minors Holds Far-Reaching Implications for Broader U.S. Immigration Debates

-When Congress returns from recess in September, lawmakers will need to pick up where they left off on approving an emergency spending bill to address unaccompanied migrant children at the border.
-This article previews these battles in Congress and analyzes how the recent border crisis is changing the broader immigration debate in the United States.
+When Congress returns from recess, lawmakers will need to pick up where they left off on approving an emergency spending bill to address unaccompanied migrant children at the border.
+This article previews these battles in Congress and analyzes how the recent border crisis is changing the broader U.S. immigration debate.

 Upfront hearings a must to stem tide of border-crossing children

-In this Dallas Morning News op-ed, MPI U.S. Immigration Policy Program Director Doris Meissner outlines a key policy option to help address the child migration crisis and reduce the likelihood that more children will set off on a dangerous journey: full immigration court hearings much earlier in the process.
-This step, proposed while the children remain in custody of the Office of Refugee Resettlement, would decrease their wait time in the U.S. immigration system, expedite the repatriation or family reunification process, and help reverse some of the incentives spurring this migration of vulnerable children.
+In this Dallas Morning News op-ed, MPI Senior Fellow Doris Meissner outlines a key policy option to help address the child migration crisis and reduce the likelihood that more children will set off on a dangerous journey: full immigration court hearings much earlier in the process.

 Dramatic Surge in the Arrival of Unaccompanied Children Has Deep Roots and No Simple Solutions

 This article is a primer on the complicated situation involving unaccompanied minors arriving at the U.S.-Mexico border, overwhelmingly from Central America.
-The article, which traces the "push" factors that propel the children northward as well as the "pull" factors in the United States—including family reunification and the sometimes unintened consequences of U.S. policy—makes clear the lack of easy solutions to address the complex set of factors driving the rise in arrivals of child migrants.
+The article traces the "push" factors that propel the children northward as well as the "pull" factors in the United States—including family reunification and the sometimes unintened consequences of U.S. policy.

 What Is the Right Policy Toward Unaccompanied Children at U.S. Borders?

-In the absence of a policy plan to address the surge in unaccompanied child arrivals at the U.S.-Mexico border, simplistic explanations and draconian “solutions” are already surfacing.
+In the absence of a policy plan to address the surge in unaccompanied child arrivals, simplistic explanations and draconian “solutions” are already surfacing.
 In reality, the problem is enormously complex and there is no single policy approach that is going to bend the curve on unaccompanied child arrivals.
-In this MPI commentary, Kathleen Newland, who heads the Institute's humanitarian protection work, explores possible ways forward.
+In this MPI commentary, Kathleen Newland explores possible ways forward.